annikadl/ResearchTrack1-assignment2/README.md

 If the user chooses to set a new goal, the target values, both x and y positions, are taken from the keyboard and the script checks whether they are float or not; if not the user can insert them again.
 Then the values are stored in such `input_x` and `input_y` variables and the ros parameters `des_pos_x` and `des_pos_y` are updated too, by using `rospy.set_param('/des_pos_x', input_x)` and  `rospy.set_param('/des_pos_y', input_y)`.
 In conclusion, the goal is sent to the server.

 On the other hand, if the user chooses to cancel the goal, some singular situations must be handled.
-If the goal is has never been entered or it has already been reached, it does not make sense to cancel it.
-To avoid this kind of scenario, the global bool variable `reached` (provided by the `on_sub_result` callback) is used: if this value is `True`, the goal is not cancelled and the user is told the goal is not active anymore and therefore cannot be removed.
+If the goal has never been entered or it has already been reached, it does not make sense to cancel it.
+To avoid this kind of scenario, two methods were implemented:
+* the global variable `first_start` is used to check if the target has ever been set; if not it cannot be cancelled.
+* the status of the goal is checked: if it is not active, namely that the status is either "succeded" or "preempted", the goal cannot be cancelled.
+Both checks provide the user with a brief explanation by printing why the goal cannot be cancelled.
 In all the other scenarios, the goal is correctly removed by using the command `client.cancel_goal()` and suddenly the robot stops.

-#### on_sub_result
-This function is the callback of the `sub_from_result` subscriber, which subscribes to the `/reaching_goal/result` topic, to get the result of the task associated with the goal.
-The callback stores in a variable called `reached` whether the goal has been succesfully reached or not.

 #### publisher_node
 The `publisher_node` function is used to create and publish a custom message containing the actual position (x,y) and velocity (linear, angular) of the robot.
 This function represents the callback of a subscriber, which takes the required information subscribing to the topic `odom`.